Our Commitment to You

 Our Commitment to Patient Satisfaction

-At Middlesex Gastroenterology your admitting time is short and simple, parking is ample and nearby, and there are no miles of hallways and other confusing barriers to navigate — just a pleasant outpatient environment.
+At our center, your admitting time is short and simple, parking is ample and nearby, and there are no miles of hallways and other confusing barriers to navigate — just a pleasant outpatient environment.
 Our patient satisfaction surveys repeatedly earn high praise for the center and its specialized staff; many of our patients give us “satisfied” or “very satisfied” ratings.

 Our Commitment to Quality

-At Middlesex Gastroenterology we support safe, quality patient care by using a collaborative team approach between the patient, the patient’s family, physicians and staff.
+At our center, our team provides safe, quality patient care by using a collaborative team approach between the patient, the patient’s family, physicians and staff.
 Our office staff is helpful and compassionate with two main priorities: you and your procedure.

-As part of our commitment to quality care, the management of Middlesex Gastroenterology implemented a Continuous Quality Improvement Process at its inception.
+As part of our commitment to quality care, our team has implemented a Continuous Quality Improvement Process at its inception.
 Each quarter, our Quality Committee reviews many items, including: